ThemeHackers/jax_tpus_benchmark_physics_simulation/README.md

 This project provides a comprehensive benchmark script (`tpus_benchmark_single-host_workload.py`) designed to measure and analyze the performance of JAX on Google Cloud TPUs.
 It has been expanded to test a wider variety of computations, including 2D/3D matrix operations, 2D/3D FFT, and memory bandwidth, offering insights into performance scaling from single-core (JIT) to multi-core (PMAP) operations.

-This project also includes several physics simulation scripts accelerated with JAX, such as an N-Body black hole merger simulation (`nbody_bh_merger_sim.py`) and a Molecular Dynamics simulation (`molecular_dynamics_jax.py`).
+This project also includes several physics simulation scripts accelerated with JAX, such as an N-Body black hole merger simulation (`nbody_bh_merger_sim_single-host_workload.py`), a Molecular Dynamics simulation (`molecular_dynamics_jax_single-host_workload.py`), and a three-particle simulation in a non-uniform EM field (`three_particles_em_nonuni_single-host_workload.py`).

   - I was invited to participate in TPU research and development for the TRC project.
   - Due to the high competition for resources here, I received version v4-8 (right away) (the chip is included in the project, so it's free).
   - I also tested version v3-8 and v2-8 (with a $300 credit).
   - There are actually other chips, but I couldn't request them because they were already full.
   - And most importantly, you might find that the installation completes and verifies, but a runtime error occurs.
 This means that the TPU for that chip was not found in the hardware.
 This is a bug in the library, which users haven't been able to fix.
 I've encountered this problem several times, but within this project, what I specified works, and what I don't specify means it doesn't work.
 I think
-- The specified chip is a single-host workload type, so tpus_benchmark_single-host_workload.py can be used for testing.
+  - The specified chip is a single-host workload type, so tpus\_benchmark\_single-host\_workload.py can be used for testing.

 ## ✨ Key Features